 Assistive Technology Curriculum for Rural Youth

 People with disabilities rely on assistive technology.
 Various tools, machinery, and other devices can provide vital assistance with work, mobility, and many other aspects of life.

 Purdue University’s Breaking New Ground Resource Center, with financial support from NEC Foundation of America, has sent every FFA Chapter in the U.S. a free, three-lesson Assistive Technology Awareness/Education Program for Rural Youth.

 Teach your students about assistive technology.
 In addition to increasing awareness, it may have direct impact for them, their families, or others in their communities.

-The curriculum kit includes a copy of The Toolbox CD, a printed teachers guide, three lesson plans with PowerPoint presentations, and classroom poster on assistive technology.
+The curriculum kit includes a printed teachers guide, three lesson plans with PowerPoint presentations, and classroom poster on assistive technology.

 View video introductions for each lesson (or click here for closed captioned videos):

 Get Windows Media Player (if needed)

 - Lesson 1: Presentation [PowerPoint] • Lesson Plan [PDF]

 - Lesson 2: Presentation [PowerPoint] • Lesson Plan [PDF]